Syracuse Mets Homestand Highlights: Tuesday, May 14th to Sunday, May 19th

 Syracuse Mets News Release

-SYRACUSE, NY - The Syracuse Mets return home to NBT Bank Stadium on Tuesday, May 14th to begin a six-game homestand against the Iowa Cubs (Triple-A Chicago Cubs).
+SYRACUSE, NY - After winning five of their last six games to improve their record to 22-15, the Syracuse Mets return home to NBT Bank Stadium on Tuesday, May 14th to begin a six-game homestand against the Iowa Cubs (Triple-A Chicago Cubs).
 The homestand features the first Education Day of the season, Armed Forces Day, two nights of fireworks, and more.

 Tuesday, May 14th (6:05 p.m. game, 5:00 p.m. gates) - It's Taco Tuesday at NBT Bank Stadium, presented by The Score 1260.
 Fans can enjoy three tacos for just $13 (chicken, beef or vegetarian options available).
 Tacos can be purchased from the taco carts on the first and third base sides.